Rating Scales Overview

 This scale is a 1 to 5 rating of the strength of the research evidence supporting a practice or program.
 A scientific rating of 1 represents a practice with the strongest research evidence and a 5 represents a concerning practice that appears to pose substantial risk to children and families.
 Some programs do not currently have strong enough research evidence to be rated on the Scientific Rating Scale and are classified as NR - (Not able to be Rated).
 Please click on the Scientific Rating Scale link above to see the whole rating scale including a definition of the NR - (Not able to be Rated) classification.

-This scale is a three-level rating (A, B, or C) of the level of psychometrics (e.g., reliability and validity) of a tool used for screening or assessment found in published, peer-reviewed journals.
-The levels are based on whether reliability and validity, reliability or validity (above face validity), or no reliability or validity has been established.
-Please click on the Screening and Assessment Tools Rating Scale link above to see the whole rating scale.
-Please click here to go to the Screening and Assessment Tools page where you can find a definition of the types of tools we have highlighted, an explanation of why the Advisory Committee chose to have the section on the website, and a listing of tools themselves with links to detailed descriptions including the rating.
+This scale, which describes the CEBC ratings for tools used for screening or assessment, is a three-level rating (A, B, or C) scale based on the level of psychometrics (e.g., sensitivity and specificity, reliability and validity) found in published, peer-reviewed journals.
+Please click on the Measurement Tools Rating Scale link above to see the whole rating scale.
+Please click here to go to the Measurement Tools page where you can find a definition of the types of tools highlighted and a listing of tools themselves with links to detailed descriptions including the rating.